limex/TrackTrivia/README.md

 ## How to use

 1. https://open.spotify.com/ and play a track
-2. Open your Userpage (mine is https://www.last.fm/user/limex)
+2. Open your lastfm Userpage (mine is https://www.last.fm/user/limex)
 3. You will see an note/book icon near URL bar.
 Click it.
 4. Select Wikipedia, for example.
 5. You can jump to Wikipedia for the played track/artist